NTmatter/rawr_attribute/README.md

-# RAWR Attribute
+# RAWR Macros
-The RAWR utility leverages attributes to reference code at particular points in a codebase's history.
+The RAWR utility uses marker macros to reference code at particular points in a codebase's history.

 There is currently no validation, so all arguments will be allowed.
 This will be